OrdnanceSurvey/osbng-r/README.md

 ## License

-`osbng-r` is licensed under the terms of the MIT License.
+`osbng` is licensed under the terms of the MIT License.